The infinitive of a verb is its basic form with or without the particle to:

 Examples:

-To err is human, to forgive is devine.- as an object.
+To err is human, to forgive is divine.- as an object.

 Examples: